rickosborne/cascades/md/35-6-2-concourse.md

 "Were you waiting for me this entire time?"

-Her auburn hair swayed behind her as she walked, blocking me from seeing her face until I caught up next to her.
+Her copper hair swayed behind her as she walked, blocking me from seeing her face until I caught up next to her.

 "I was," she said.
 "Hey, I'm starving.